free office software

 Designed for when you reinstall your operating system and want to get up to speed quickly, Ninite installs a whole range of top free software in one package.

-Just go to its site and tick the boxes for the software you want, and it'll install as many or as few as you choose.
-Everything is neatly categorised, so it's a good place to get the basics together quickly.
+Just go to the site, tick the boxes of the software you want, and it'll install what you choose.
+Everything is neatly categorised, so it's a good place to get the basics quickly.

 Osalt

-Osalt is a software database with a difference, as it only lists open source equivalents to commercial programs.
-You just tell it which commercial program you want, and it'll list free programs which are most similar to it.
+Osalt is a software database with a difference – it lists only open source equivalents to commercial programs.
+You just tell it which commercial program you want, and it'll list free software which is most similar to it and where to find it..

 FileHippo